 How to Lodge a Complaint of Non-Compliance with the Disability Act 2005

 You can make a complaint to HSE under the Disability Act, if you consider that we have failed to comply with Sections 25 to 29 (inclusive) of the Act.
 If you feel you have grounds for making a complaint, please contact:

 Assessment of Need Complaints Officer

-National Complaints Governance and Learning Team, Quality Assurance and Verification Division, HSE, Oak House, Lime Tree Avenue, Millennium Park, Naas, Co.
-Kildare.
+National Complaints Governance and Learning Team, Operational Performance and Integration, HSE, Oak House, Lime Tree Avenue, Millennium Park, Naas, Co.
+Kildare